andymac1091/CASA0005book/docs/03-prac3.md

 This was a rather basic histogram, what if we wanted to see the distribution of temperatures for the whole of Australia in Jan (from averaged WorldClim data).

 First, we need to source and load a vector of Australia.
-Go to: https://gadm.org/download_country_v3.html
+Go to: https://gadm.org/download_country_v3.html and download the GeoPackage

-Download the Geo package

 We can check that layers are within a Geo package using: